Car Dealership Marketing Playbook 2026

 Speed matters more than almost anything else in this business.
 A lead that gets a response in under five minutes converts at a dramatically higher rate than one that waits an hour.
 Most stores know this.
 Most stores still don’t fix it.

 The gap usually lives in after-hours coverage, follow-up sequence discipline, and the quality of the appointment confirmation process.
-Willowood Ventures’ BDC operation holds a 72% appointment show rate across active clients.
+Willowood Ventures’ BDC holds a 72% appointment show rate across active clients.
 That’s not a fluke.
 It comes from consistent scripts, fast response times, and confirmation calls that treat the appointment like a commitment, not a suggestion.

 If your BDC is setting appointments that don’t show, the problem isn’t your ad creative.
 The problem is the handoff between marketing and operations.